 GM, Ford Pare Back New-Vehicle Retail Incentives

 GM and Ford throttled back incentives on new cars and trucks slightly Nov.
 2 after steep discounts in September and October helped the automakers pare down inventories of remaining 2004 models, according to an article in the Detroit News

+.
+Ford had a stockpile of cars and trucks to last 90 days and DaimlerChrysler AG's Chrysler Group is at 91.
+A 65-day supply of cars and light trucks is considered optimal.
 The Chrysler Group said it raised rebates slightly on a few vehicles, including the Dodge Ram pickup truck.
 The rebate for that vehicle increased $250 to $1,750, according to spokesman Kevin McCormick.
 The automaker also offers a $1,000 bonus on several vehicles financed through Chrysler's finance unit.
 The offers expire Nov.
 30.